pakeke-constructor/PushOps/src/misc/worldGen/worldTypes/_readme.md

     lose = function(cam_x, cam_y) end -- when the player dies

 }

 --[[

-World map will be encoded by a 2d array of characters.
-Capital version of any character stands for "spawn multiple."
+World map will be encoded by a 2d array of characters. (strings) Capital version of any character stands for "spawn multiple."

+If brackets are used, that means "spawn everything inside the brackets." i.e. '(pqe)' means spawn physics object, spiky object, and enemy

 .  :  nothing (empty space)
 #  :  wall
+%  :  An invincible wall
-e  :  enemy spawn
-r  :  rare enemy spawn
-u  :  unique enemy spawn (i.e. crowd control enemy, enemies that are bad solo)
+~  :  A decoration entity to be placed outside border e  :  enemy spawn r  :  rare enemy spawn u  :  unique enemy spawn (i.e. crowd control enemy, enemies that are bad solo)